Water and Road project – Sustainable Urban area

 Learning Objectives

-- Describe and define the project subjects
+- Describe and define the water and road system for a small district.

-- Explain project requirements
+- Explain project requirements.

-- Design and calculate in selected phases using digital tools
+- Design and calculate in selected phases using digital tools.

-- Document and communicate the work performed orally as well as in writing, incl. visualization
+- Document and communicate the work performed orally as well as in writing, incl. visualization.

-- Explain the learning group’s working style
+- Explain the group’s working method.

 Course Content

-DGNB for districts,
+DGNB for urban districts,

 -analysis, assessment and improvement

-Interdisciplinary planning including the subject areas:
+Interdisciplinary design including the subject areas

--road and traffic facilities
+-road and traffic systems

--hydraulics, water supply systems and drainage systems
+-water supply systems and drainage systems

--hydrology and geology
+-hydraulics, hydrology and geology

 -IT tools: CAD, GIS, Scalgo